heidi-holappa/comparison-analyzer/docs/general-information.md

 As a default the following files are created:
 - fasta_overview.md: contains information on the closest canonicals
 - stdout written to a file
-- a normalized graph for each combination of indel-type, strand, exon-location (left/right side intron location) and offset.
+- a normalized graph of indel-errors for each combination of indel-type, strand, exon-location (left/right side intron location) and offset.
+- a normalized graph of closest canonicals for each nucleotide pair with distinct strand, exon location, offset and closest canonical-location.

 By opting to have extended debugging on, the additional files will be created.
 See section [data structures](#data-structures) for details:
 - offset-results.log